olle/spring-query-response-amqp/ui/README.md

 # Query/Response UI

-**WIP: Driving the goals and implementation of the UI with this README, please feel free to provide feedback and ideas through issues.**

-The Query/Response UI helps you gain insights and observe your active service landscape by providing rich information about how queries and responses are flowing throughout the system, in real-time.
+The Query/Response UI helps you gain insights and observe your system landscape by providing rich information about how queries and responses are flowing throughout the system, in real-time.

 ## Getting started

-The Query/Response UI makes use of the messaging network, and is _eating its own dog food_, by using queries to gather information about the current active system.
+The Query/Response UI makes good use of the broker eco-system, in providing a rich stream of information.
+It is also _eating its own dog food_, by using Query/Response to gather information and allow users to interact directly.

 ### Running in a container